 The unconventional transformation of Tactile House in Dulwich features a varied playground of textures and materials.
 The ground floor extension enriches the beautiful, split-level home and encourages interactive family living.

 Painted steel beams, exposed brick, plywood and rope screens create specific areas for playing, relaxing and eating while keeping a feeling of connected space.
 By reusing the home’s existing brick, the structure settles with the rest of the house and its surroundings.

-Tactile House’s new living areas spill out through full height steel framed doors to the raised terraced and planting beds, leading to the mature garden.
-With the addition of skylights in the green roof, the extension has become a bright, warm living space.
+Tactile House’s new living areas in this London house extension spill out through full height steel framed doors to the raised terraced and planting beds, leading to the mature garden.
+With the addition of skylights in the green roof, the London house extension has become a bright, warm living space.

 This project was featured in the Don’t Move, Improve!
 Awards 2019